cfpb/design-system/docs/components/links.md

 behavior: >-
   ### Default links

   In general, links should default to opening in the same page or browser tab.
 This allows the user to choose whether they want to open an additional window in order to view the content.
+This applies to document and external links.

   ### Opening a link in a new tab